PyThaiNLP/pythainlp/README.md

 Thai Natural Language Processing in Python.

-PyThaiNLP is a Python package for text processing and linguistic analysis, similar to `nltk`, but with focus on Thai language.
+PyThaiNLP is a Python package for text processing and linguistic analysis, similar to `nltk` but with focus on Thai language.

 PyThaiNLP supports Python 3.4+.
 Since version 1.7, PyThaiNLP deprecates its support for Python 2.
 Python 2 users can still use PyThaiNLP 1.6.